nasa-gibs/image-compression-research/README.md

 precision loss.
 Furthermore, LERC support is a subset of a larger effort to investigate potential solutions for imagery to be generated dynamically from cloud-optimized data.
-For compression and visualization of JPEG data, ZenJPEG improves the storage of *NoData* values, while brunsli can compress JPEG images on average 22% with no additional loss.
+For compression and visualization of JPEG imagery, ZenJPEG improves the storage of *NoData* values, while brunsli can compress JPEG images on average 22% with no additional loss.
 A deep dive into the pros, cons, and performance evaluation of these compression algorithms will be performed.